 Prerequisite: Horticulture 0203.

-This course considers scheduling greenhouse crop production and cultural requirements of several major floricultural plants, including the latest cultivars used in urban nursery/garden centers; identification of greenhouse grown plant material and field trips to innovative growers are also components of the course.
+This course considers scheduling greenhouse crop production and cultural requirements of several major floricultural plants, finished plants, liners and plugs, including the latest cultivars used in urban nursery/garden centers; identification of greenhouse grown plant material and field trips to innovative growers are also components of the course.

 Proper operation, repair, and normal maintenance procedures for motorized equipment, including tractors, mowers, tillers, shredders, sprayers, chain saws, and hand-held trimmers and blowers.

 0275.
 Directed Studies in Horticulture (1 - 3 s.h.)
 F S.